-- 1) A dude can move from their own home to an adjacent location without booting.
+- A dude can move from their own home to an adjacent location without booting.
 Locations adjacent to your home are the town square and the deeds on either side of your home, but could include other locations as indicated by card effects. - 2) A dude can move from the town square to any adjacent location, except their own home, without booting.
 This includes all in-town deeds and other players' homes, but again could include other locations as indicated by card effects.

 Although neither of these special moves boots the dude, the dude must still be unbooted in order to perform the move.
+Note, you cannot opt to boot the dude when making either of these moves.